brodysmith1/dylan-ipsum/README.md

 ### Download the songs database

-First step is to <a href="https://www.dylanlyrics.app/downloads/songs.json" download>download the JSON file</a>.
+You can <a href="https://brody.fyi/tools/dylan-ipsum/downloads/songs.json" download>download the JSON file</a>.

 If there are future releases or updates to <a href="https://www.bobdylan.com/">Bob's website</a> and you'd like to rescrape, you can do so via `data/scrape.js`.
 Please run this responsibly and only if you absolutely need to: